AFDM: Evolving OFDM Towards 6G+: System Model

-This process is mathematically expressed through a discrete-time interpolation\footnote{Unlike idealized digital interpolation (e.g., sinc-based upsampling), which is independent of the waveform, the kernel $g(\cdot)$ in this model reflects the actual hardware pulse footprint (e.g., raised cosine or rectangular).}, given by where $g(\cdot)$ denotes the effective discrete-time pulse kernel, derived from the underlying pulse-shaping filter $p(t)$ such that $g(m) = p(mT_\mathrm{s})$, with sampling interval $T_\mathrm{s}$.
+Note that unlike idealized digital interpolation (e.g., sinc-based upsampling), which is independent of the waveform, the kernel $g(\cdot)$ in this model reflects the actual hardware pulse footprint (e.g., raised cosine or rectangular).

 Then, by substituting~\eqref{eq:fractional_delay_interp} into the discrete-time input-output relation in \eqref{eq:disc_time_SISO_channel}, we obtain the expanded discrete-time representation for a \ac{FDFD} channel as